 Biography

 Griffon Binkowski is a current M.A. graduate student specializing in biological anthropology at the University of Central Florida.
 He received a B.A. in anthropology from the University of Central Florida in 2024.
 Griffon is working under the advisement of Dr. Lana Williams, focusing on trace element analysis and biological archaeology.
-His thesis research investigates the use of handheld X-ray fluorescence spectrometry as a nondestructive method of trace element analysis for use on bone to discern trends in diet, mobility, and health from ancestral populations in Belize and Egypt.
-Griffon received the UCF College of Graduate Studies Presentation Fellowship and a graduate teaching assistantship in 2025.
-He plans to complete his degree in spring 2026.
-He aims to enter a dual PhD program in anthropology and education upon graduation.
+His thesis research focuses on the use of handheld X-ray fluorescence spectrometry as a nondestructive method of trace element analysis for use on dental enamel to compare trace element trends between ancestral populations in Belize and Egypt.

 Research Interests/Specializations: